mongodb/specifications/source/crud/bulk-write.md

 The `insertResults`, `updateResults`, and `deleteResults` maps in `BulkWriteResult` and the `writeErrors` map in `BulkWriteException` specify `Index` as their key type.
 This value corresponds to the index of the operation in the `writeModels` list that was provided to `MongoClient.bulkWrite`.
-Drivers SHOULD use their language's standard index numeric type to represent these indexes (e.g. `usize` in Rust).
+Drivers SHOULD use their language's standard numeric type for indexes for this type (e.g. `usize` in Rust).
 If no standard index type exists, drivers MUST use `Int64`.

 ## Building a `bulkWrite` Command